Pelt History, Family Crest & Coats of Arms

 The surname Pelt was first found in Holland, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in North Holland, a province of the Netherlands.
 The principal cities are Amsterdam, Haarlem and Hilversum.
 Many of the old Counts of Holland held a family seat in this region, including one of the nations oldest families, in Brederode Castle near Haarlem.

-Important Dates for the Pelt family
+Early History of the Pelt family

 This web page shows only a small excerpt of our Pelt research.
 Another 79 words (6 lines of text) covering the years 1766 and 1792 are included under the topic Early Pelt History in all our PDF Extended History products and printed products wherever possible.